rnburn/bbai/README.md

 What happens when errors aren't normally distributed?
 Well, the model will be misspecified and there's no reason to think its likelihood predictions will be accurate.
 This is where Warped Linear Regression can help.
-It introduces an extra step to OLS where it transforms the target vector using a flexible monotonic function *f* parameterized by *ψ* and finds parameters that maximize the likelihood of the transformed dataset
+It introduces an extra step to OLS where it transforms the target vector using a malleable, monotonic function *f* parameterized by *ψ* and adjusts the parameters to maximize the likelihood of the transformed dataset

 <p align="center">